 AtScale was conceived as an independent semantic layer for data and analytics for business intelligence users.
 Leading BI teams use AtScale to create enterprise metrics hubs, enabling self-serve access to a consistent source of metrics that are tied to data platforms with managed data pipelines.
 The feature stores employed by the enterprise AI and data science community have many similarities to metrics hubs and can likewise leverage the capabilities of a semantic layer managing access to cloud data.

 Feature Stores are Hot

 Feature stores have been a hot topic within data science circles in 2021.
 It has only been 4 years since Uber publicly started talking about their ML platform Michelangelo where they defined the term feature store as a layer of data management that “allows teams to share, discover, and use a highly curated set of features for their machine learning problems.”
-The term has grown in popularity, with different players in the AI/ML ecosystem rallying behind the category.
+The term, feature store, has grown in popularity, with different players in the AI/ML ecosystem rallying behind the category.

 Standalone startups are pushing their visions for what constitutes a feature store.
 Cloud data platforms and AutoML platforms are partnering or building their own feature store offerings.
 Despite the hype, the category is still relatively new and the majority of enterprise data science programs are only starting to formalize feature store strategies.
 Gartner puts Feature Stores at the most nascent position in their Hype Cycle for Data Science and Machine Learning.

 AtScale has been working with customers and advocating for the use of a semantic layer to bridge the gap between AI and BI.
 We introduced AI-link as a utility for data scientists to interact with an AtScale semantic layer with native Python connectivity.
 This enables data scientists to source features from the semantic layer into models managed in Jupyter notebooks, ML pipelines, or AutoML platforms.
 This post delves into the potential for leveraging AtScale to build enterprise feature stores.